Updated Nov 29, 2022

 Here comes the juiciest bit.
 So, how much are we snooping around about our friends’ homes?
 Well, more than a quarter of people—31%, in fact—say they have looked up the cost of a friend’s home or their rent.
 And across generations, we’re all just as likely to go snooping around about our friends’ homes, and the same goes with colleagues.
 Seventeen percent of all respondents say they’ve looked up the cost of a colleague’s home or rent—and that percentage is roughly the same across generations.

 But bosses are a different story: Boomers appear to be quite interested in the cost of their bosses’ homes.
 In fact, Boomers are more than twice as likely as Millennials and Gen Xers to look up the cost of their boss’s home or rent.

-We collected survey responses from 1,874 singles Amazon’s Mechanical Turk.
-The data we are presenting relies on self report.
-There are many issues with self reported data.
-These issues include, but are not limited to: selective memory, telescoping, attribution, and exaggeration.
+We collected survey responses from 1,874 singles on Amazon’s Mechanical Turk.
+The data we are presenting relies on self-report.
+There are many issues with self-reported data.
+These issues include but are not limited to: selective memory, telescoping, attribution, and exaggeration.

 If you’d like to share our graphics and information with your own audience for noncommercial purposes, go for it.
 We ask only that you be a good internet neighbor and provide a link back to this page so the House Method team gets credit for their work.

 Get the best of House Method in your inbox